tanersener/mobile-ffmpeg/README.md

 Please remember that these builds are provided for testing and development purposes only since they are not % 100 tested and may include minor issues.

 ### 6. Building

+Build scripts from `master` and `development` branches are tested periodically.
+See the latest status from the table below.

 | branch | status |
 | :---: | :---: |